 By combining integrated pest control techniques, the exterminator could apply less pesticide, thereby minimizing exposure to the consumer and liability to the applicator.

-Termites and carpenter ants are not the only wood destroyers that can wreak havoc in your home.
+Termites, carpenter ants and carpenter bees are not the only wood destroyers that can wreak havoc in your home.
 Powder post beetles are found in every state in the continental U.S. and can be as destructive as termites.
-Powder post beetle larvae usually enter the home through infested wood, before any sign of infestation is noticed.
+Commonly found in older homes, powder post beetle larvae usually enters the home through infested wood, before any sign of infestation is noticed.
 The larvae then mature and bore their way out of the wood, leaving behind a small hole and fine sawdust, hence the name.

 Powder post beetles can be found in hardwood floors, furniture and cabinets.
 Un-infested wood that is already finished (sanded, stained and varnished) will not become infested because adult beetles can’t get into the wood to lay their eggs.
 Once powder post beetles have infested wood, fumigation by a qualified pest professional is really the only way to go.
 Unfortunately, it does not rule out future infestation.